Species and survey coverage

 Species coverage

-These surveys currently provide sufficient data to produce population trends for 11 of the UK’s bat species.
+These surveys currently provide sufficient data to produce GB-level population trends for 11 of the UK's 17 resident bat species, and country-level trends for 11 species in England, three species in Scotland and seven species in Wales.
 More details of the trends for each species can be found here.

 Some species are monitored by using more than one of the survey methods.
 As a general rule, trends from the Field Survey and Waterway survey are considered most robust at present, followed by the Hibernation Survey and then the Roost Counts.
 More details on the robustness of surveys can be found here.